Photos: Easter Services in a Distanced World

 With government-imposed lockdowns and self-isolation measures in place due to the coronavirus outbreak, Christians who wanted to observe Easter Sunday together found themselves challenged.
-Churches around the world came up with workarounds to reach out to their followers, including drive-in services, livestreamed prayers, virtual attendance, and traveling clergymen.
-Collected below are images from Pakistan, the United States, Germany, South Korea, Mexico, Italy, and more, showing what Easter Sunday services look like during a global pandemic.
+Churches around the world came up with workarounds to reach out to their followers, including drive-in services, live-streamed prayers, virtual attendance, and traveling clergymen.
+Collected below are images from Pakistan, the United States, Germany, South Korea, Mexico, Italy, and more, showing what Easter services look like during a global pandemic.

 Photos: Easter Services in a Distanced World